 “When I was a pastry chef working in restaurants, one of my favorite jobs was to make the ice cream for desserts,” says Gemma Stafford, cookbook author, blogger and host of the online baking show “Bigger Bolder Baking.”
-“The daily process was laborious but the results were incredible.”
+“The daily process was laborious, but the results were incredible.”

 Sonia Coronado, who shares keto-friendly recipes with her more than 160,000 Instagram followers via her account, @ketosony, says those adhering to the popular diet can still enjoy ice cream with her version of the treat.
 “Mason jar recipes are normally higher in healthy fats and lower in carbs, making it the perfect keto dessert,” she says.

-Yep, whether you’re taking the recipe on the road for your next camping trip, ran out of Ben & Jerry’s, or you just like the idea of a fun DIY treat, making Mason jar ice cream at home is a blast.
+Yep, whether you’re taking the recipe on the road for your next camping trip, you ran out of Ben & Jerry’s or you just like the idea of a fun DIY treat, making Mason jar ice cream at home is a blast.
 We asked Stafford and Coronado to share their favorite tricks for making the best flavors.
 Now, who’s ready to shake things up?